 In a report for the Inter-American Development Bank, CDDRL's Program on Poverty and Governance research team explores the relationships between economic outputs and drug trafficking violence in Mexico.
 Read more »

-CISAC Op-ed: The San Francisco Chronicle on January 11, 2012
+CISAC in the news: The San Francisco Chronicle on January 11, 2012

 CISAC Postdoctoral Fellow Ben Lessing outlines how Mexico's new president, Enrique Peña Nieto, may differ significantly from his predecessor in dealing with the country's drug war.
 Lessing argues Peña Nieto's middle path may lay the foundation to break Mexico's cycle of violence.
 Read more »